mytika/arduino-esp32/libraries/Zigbee/examples/Zigbee_On_Off_Switch/README_FR.md

-# Arduino-ESP32 Zigbee On/Off Light Switch Example
+# Exemple d'interrupteur marche/arrêt Zigbee Arduino-ESP32

 This example shows how to configure Zigbee Coordinator and use it as a Home Automation (HA) on/off light switch.